oneleaftea/KinT_RP2040_Mod/README.md

 2. The RP2040 is shown in red with the new GPIO pins also in red.
 3. The blue pins are ones where the PCB had existing holes.
 The purple ones are only on the RP2040 board.
 Also, Pin 25 is not used.
 4. The only header pins that will map correctly are the ones enclosed in the black borders.
 So you will need to break up your headers into 4 pieces.
 3-pin and 8-pin on the left, 2-pin across, and a 7-pin on the right.
 The rest are floating and must not be connected to the PCB.
 5. The arrows are the additional wires needed.
 All of them route FROM the PCB TO the RP2040 board.
+Except for the two coming from Pins 3 and 4 on the PCB... those are going to the horizontal pins, also on the PCB.
+We bridge those so that they easily go to Pins 15 and 16 on the RP2040, since the PCB conveniently has traces going there.

 ![BoardDiagram](images/KinT_to_RP2040_Wiring_2.png)